dotnet/docs/docs/standard/native-interop/customize-struct-marshaling.md

   - "cpp"
 ms.topic: how-to
 ---
-# Customize structure marshaling
+# Customize structure marshalling

-Sometimes the default marshaling rules for structures aren't exactly what you need.
-The .NET runtimes provide a few extension points for you to customize your structure's layout and how fields are marshaled.
+Sometimes the default marshalling rules for structures aren't exactly what you need.
+The .NET runtimes provide a few extension points for you to customize your structure's layout and how fields are marshalled.
 Customizing structure layout is supported for all scenarios, but customizing field marshalling is only supported for scenarios where runtime marshalling is enabled.
-If [runtime marshaling is disabled](disabled-marshaling.md), then any field marshalling must be done manually.
+If [runtime marshalling is disabled](disabled-marshalling.md), then any field marshalling must be done manually.

 ## Customizing structure layout